Patrick Parson - Dunham Technique

 Ms. Wilson's rich background as dancer, teacher and rehearsal director reflects a lifetime of work with some to the greatest artists of our time, a lifetime reflected in her resonant choreographic voice.

 Dancer, Teacher, Choreographer and Artistic Director (CUBA), Guest Artist, CUBA

 Jose (known as Carret) began his studies in the Matanzas province in Cuba.
 In 1989 he graduated from the Instituto de Arte and worked as a modern dance professor until 1991.
 From 1992 until 2000 he was principal dancer and choreographer with “Danza Espiral”.
 He toured to Spain and the Caribbean with this company.
 He received many important national awards as a dancer and choreographer and continued to choreograph for many other companies across Cuba, as well as for the student’s of Matanzas Provincial and National Ballet School for their international competitions.
 These students are presently working at the National Ballet of Cuba.
 He received several medals from Asociacion Hermanos Saiz as an honourable member for the 20th anniversary of the AHS.

 In 2005, Jose Carret toured Canada as a guest dancer for Decidedly Jazz Danceworks from Calgary, AB.
 Jose and was a guest instructor and choreographer for Oakville School of Dance and The Canadian Ballet Youth Ensemble Summer Intensive.
-Jose premiered “Dimension Cubana” in Toronto with Cosmopolitan Productions in 2009 and since April 2009, he is a guest dancer with Ballet Creole.
+Jose premiered “Dimension Cubana” in Toronto with Cosmopolitan Productions in 2009 and since April 2009, he is a guest faculty with Ballet Creole.
 He is the Artistic Director of Danza Corpus from Matanzas, Cuba.

 Gabby Kamino - Modern Dance (Horton and Graham based)